CESNET/eduroam-icinga/doc/director_config.md

 # director configuration

+Director is a config management module for icingaweb2.
+Icingaweb2 enhanched with director enables users to use it to create icinga2 configuration.

 This summarizes director configuration.
 All the configuration is done via icingaweb2 director section.
 Because the configuration is done in gui, is is hard to document it.